 Repairing Damaged Ships at Sea

-James Friedel talks generally about the process of repairing ships off the coast of Korea while deployed on the USS Rector, an auxiliary repair ship.
+James Friedel speaks generally about the process of repairing ships off the coast of Korea while deployed on the USS Hector, an auxiliary repair ship.
+He discusses how divers would conduct underwater welding to repair damaged ships.
+He adds he did not participate in this specific duty.